 Top Tips for a Dog Friendly Campervan Hire Holiday

 Plan for some dedicated doggy fun days.
-It's their holiday too so why not plan some activities around what your dog likes to do?
-Maybe your dog loves the woodlands or the sandy beach?
+It's their holiday too so why not plan some activities around what they like to do?
+Maybe they love the woodlands or the sandy beach?
 The campervan will give you the flexibility to travel to these places and more.
 Be sure to check for any local guidelines around what your dog can and can't do whilst visiting and remember that some places, especially beaches, have different rules depending on the time of year.

-Your dog might be in a completely new environment and be exposed to senses and smells that they have never experience before.
-Chasing after a never-before-seen rabbit might be of particular concern for some inquisitive pooches so we recommend a collar and tag with the owners’ phone number clearly displayed, just in case your dog takes off after the local wildlife.
+Your dog might be in a completely new environment and be exposed to senses and smells that they have never experienced before.
+Chasing after a never-before-seen rabbit might be of particular concern for some inquisitive pooches so we recommend a collar and tag with the owners’ phone number clearly displayed, just in case they take off after the local wildlife.